About ASA Clustering

 Control Unit Management Vs. Data Unit Management

-Monitoring per-unit cluster-specific statistics.
+Monitoring per-node cluster-specific statistics.

-RSA Key Replication
+Crypto Key Replication

 ASDM Connection Certificate IP Address Mismatch